stanislaw-am-i/telegram-2-mastodon-receiver/README.md

 ### Dependencies

-Java 19th must be installed on your machine.
+Java 19th or higher must be installed on your machine.

 ### Usage